 For the last seven years, graduates have reported growth opportunities as one of the most desired elements they want in a future company.
-Not only is career progression wanted, it is wanted quickly, with 40% of survey respondents reporting they expect a promotion within their first year on the job.
+This year, not only is career progression wanted, it is wanted quickly, with the majority of graduating seniors reporting they expect a promotion within their first year on the job.

 Learning and development should be highlighted at every stage of the recruitment process.
 Consider including an overview of training and educational resources provided to employees in job descriptions online.